idvorkin/idvorkin.github.io/_d/gpt2.md

 Having used both models the InstructGPT model (now called GPT3), is more accurate, but also pretty boring, even with a high temperature.
 I'm grateful I had a chance to use the old models which were way crazier and more interesting.

 ## Demos of usage

+### Using GPT to write book summaries, even for books that don't exist

+Woah, this has been working with GPT4...
+These prompts are amazing ...
+My favorite books are by the heath brothres

+Regardless of the book.

+_For the topic XYZ.
+Write a book about the topic as if written by the Heath Brothers.
+Include an acronym, and write it in Markdown.
+Don't worry about the response length, I'll say continue if it gets truncated_

+If it's a todo book, like on meditating

+Write a draft of chapter 1 and 2 don’t include any stories.
+Start with theories, then a deep dive into the key ideas, the practices with 3-5 bullets on how to apply the practice. and then reader exercises."

+If it's about history, just say write the book

+An example book it wrote is [Nurture: A summary of the gottman method](/nurture), and [Rapport](/rapport).

 ### GPT writing my git commits